Reading at St. Theresa’s Catholic primary school

 Reading for pleasure

 At St. Theresa’s Primary School we firmly believe in teacher assessment and skilling teachers up through training and moderation sessions to make accurate judgements.
-Children will be assessed through formative assessments and summative assessments such as PM bench marking, phonic assessments and NFER tests are given three times per year to support teacher assessment.
+Children will be assessed through formative assessments and summative assessments such as PM bench marking, phonic assessments and NFER tests.
+These are given three times per year to support teacher assessment.
 Analysis of the tests informs teacher assessment and future planning.
 Please see the attached documents for outcomes and progression expectations.

 - Guided Reading – progression in reading